 13 Google Chrome Tips and Tricks for Beginners

 Chrome browser is used by nearly 60% of the internet users due to its easy to use features and high security level.
 There are as many as hidden features and tips to enhance the user experience of Chrome.
-Here are some useful tips for Windows users using Chrome browser.
+Here are some useful tips for getting more out of Chrome browser.

 1. Add Home Button

 - By default Chrome does not show home button in the browser.

 - Enter the URL “chrome://settings/” in address bar and go to “Appearance” section.
 Learn more Chrome URL commands.

 - Select the check box “Show Home Button” and instantly the home button will be displayed in the browser next to the address bar.